olimpiadi-informatica/terry/README.md

 ## Setup a production-like environment

-1. Clone recursively this repo `git clone --recursive https://github.com/algorithm-ninja/terry`
+1. Clone recursively this repo `git clone --recurse-submodules https://github.com/algorithm-ninja/terry`
 2. Follow the instructions in `territoriali-backend/`
 3. Place the zip of the contest in the folder set in the backend config file
 4. Setup the frontend